icicimov/blog/_posts/2017-4-21-Kubernetes-exposing-external-services-to-Pods-via-Consul.md

 ## Consul servers setup

-The only change we need to make here is install and configure dnsmasq to listen on TCP/UDP port 53 and forward the requests for the ".consul" domain to the local consul service on port 8600:
+The only change we need to make here is install and configure dnsmasq to listen on TCP/UDP port 53 and forward the requests for the `.consul` domain to the local consul service on port 8600:

 ```
 # aptitude install -y dnsmasq